happykcz/happyk-au-site/tools/google-drive-photo-enhancer/README.md

 - `npm install`

 2) Create a runtime config
-- Copy `config.sample.json` to `config.json` and set your Google OAuth Client ID (you can leave `googleApiKey` empty):
+- Copy `config.sample.json` to `config.json` and set your Google OAuth Client ID (you can leave `googleApiKey` empty).
+Optional: for local testing only, you may set `geminiApiKey` (not recommended for production as it exposes a secret):
 ```
 {
   "clientId": "YOUR_GOOGLE_OAUTH_CLIENT_ID.apps.googleusercontent.com",
+  "googleApiKey": "",
-  "googleApiKey": ""
+  "geminiApiKey": ""
 }
 ```